MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-update-currencies.md

 > [!Video https://www.microsoft.com/videoplayer/embed/RE3Q24s?rel=0]

-## <a name="set-up-a-currency-exchange-rate-service"></a>Set up a currency exchange rate service
+## Set up a currency exchange rate service

-You can use an external service to keep your currency exchange rates up to date, such as FloatRates.
+You can use an external service to keep your currency exchange rates up to date.

 > [!NOTE]
 > Most exchange rate services provide data that is compatible with the import process in [!INCLUDE[prod_short](includes/prod_short.md)].
 However, sometimes the data is formatted differently and you need to customise your import process.
 You can use the data exchange framework to do that by adding your own codeunit.
 You'll probably need some help from a developer to do that.
 For more information, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).